andrewthegr8/Term-Project-ME-405/docs/source/drivingalgorithm.rst

 Overview
 ---------------

-This point seking control algorithm is designed to orient and drive the Romi smoothly and accurately along a predefined sequence of waypoints.
+This control algorithm is designed to orient and drive the Romi smoothly and accurately along a predefined sequence of waypoints.
 At any given moment, the controller uses three key pieces of information: